lumi-a/masters-thesis/thesis.typ

 To measure the quality of a hierarchical clustering $(H_1, …, H_n)$, we could simply sum the the costs of each level: $Cost(H_1) + … + Cost(H_n)$.
 However, $k$-clusterings for small $k$ usually have significantly higher cost than $k$-clusterings for large $k$, so this would lose information about the quality of the $H_i$ for small $i$.
 To avoid this, we can instead compare each level $H_i$ of the hierarchy to an _optimal_ $i$-clustering, and taking the maximum across all levels @priceOfHierarchicalClustering:

 #definition[
-  For a clustering-instance $I$ and a cost-function $Cost$, the *approximation-factor of a hierarchical clustering* $(H_1, …, H_n)$ on $I$ is:
+  For a clustering-instance $I$ and a cost-function $Cost$, the *approximation-factor of a hierarchical clustering* $(H_1, …, H_n)$ for $I$ is:
   $
     Apx_Cost (H_1, …, H_n)
     quad ≔quad
     max_(i=1,…,n)
     Cost(H_i) / Cost(Opt_i),
   $
-  where $Opt_i$ is an optimal $i$-clustering on $I$ with respect to $Cost$.
+  where $Opt_i$ is an optimal $i$-clustering for $I$ with respect to $Cost$.

-  For a fixed cost-function $Cost$, we say that a hierarchical clustering on an instance $I$ is *optimal* if it has the lowest possible approximation-factor among all hierachical clusterings on $I$.
+  For a fixed cost-function $Cost$, we say that a hierarchical clustering of an instance $I$ is *optimal* if it has the lowest possible approximation-factor among all hierachical clusterings on $I$ (this always exists because the set of hierarchical clusterings is finite).
 ] <def-optimal-hierarchical-clustering>
 The hierarchical clustering shown in @example-hierarchical-clustering is optimal, it was the output of a program written for finding optimal hierarchical clusterings.
 Any better hierarchical clustering would have to carry the restriction $H_2 = Opt_2$, but due to the requirement of nested clusterings, this means that (as visible in the figure), $H_3 ≠ Opt_3$.
 The hierarchical clusterings and optimal clusterings in @example-hierarchical-clustering only differ for $k=2$, where $Cost(H_2) = 1.78$ and $Cost(Opt_i) = 1.41$, so the approximation-factor of that hierarchical-clustering is $1.78/1.41 ≈ 1.262$.

-Although agglomerative clustering computes a hierarchical clustering whose approximation-factor is low in practice, this hierarchical clustering need not be optimal.
+Although agglomerative clustering computes a hierarchical clustering whose approximation-factor is low in practice, this hierarchical clustering need not be optimal among all possible hierarchical clusterings.
 In this work, we only concern ourselves with optimal hierarchical clusterings.

 For a cost-function $Cost$, we can ask what we sacrifice by imposing a hierarchical structure, not just for some fixed instance $I$, but for _all_ instances $I$.
 This is the Price of Hierarchy @priceOfHierarchicalClustering: